wifinigel/wiperf/README.md

 - Thank you to Eric Garnel & James Whitehead for their invaluable contributions to the Grafana dashboards included in this distribution.
 I could not have put them together without your ideas and JSON code - thank you so much!
 - The MOS score code in the UDP iperf test results was kindly donated by Mario Gingras - his time and effort in developing this are very much appreciated.
 (I wish I'd thought of that!!!
 Lol).

+# Contributions

+Please, get in touch before starting work on any code you'd like to submit as a PR.
+I love feedback and ideas, but each new feature costs me more cycles to support.
+Let's agree it can be included before submitting.

 # Caveats

 This free software is provided for you to use at your own risk.
 There are no guarantees around its operation, suitability or the data that it provides.
 Please consult the [license file][license] shipped with this software.